-For a new baker, those fancy layer cakes can be daunting.
-Getting everything measured properly, and then finishing with all that assembly and decorating can be enough to burn out a new baker.
+For a new baker, fancy layer cakes can be daunting.
+Getting everything measured properly, and then finishing and assembling and decorating can be enough to burn out any baker.
 So, let’s start with something simpler.

-Here are the tools and equipment you need to make this basic muffin recipe:
+Tools and equipment needed to make this muffin recipe:

 - Two Mixing bowls: one for dry ingredients and one for wet.

 - A big spoon to stir everything together, and get the batter into the baking tins.
-I prefer to mix everything with my stand mixer, but that is not required.
+Mixing by hand is perfectly fine!
+I love my electric mixers, but they are not required for muffins.

 - Two cupcake/muffin tins.